-Fr.
-Bill Johnson followed his calling to become a Jesuit priest.
+Rev. Bill Johnson, S.J. followed his calling to become a Jesuit priest.
 He also acted on a calling to establish a school for Latino boys that would set a foundation to develop future Christian leaders in the community.
-Fr.
-Bill Johnson knew he needed a strong partner to bring his mission to fruition.
+Father Johnson knew he needed a strong partner to bring his mission to fruition.
 In 1992, he contacted his former football coach at Marquette High, Larry Siewert.
 Larry not only agreed to help with the project, he left his position at Marquette High to serve the budding school full-time as its principal.

 The humble beginnings of Nativity Jesuit Middle School were fostered at St. Patrick’s Parish on the South Side of Milwaukee.
 The parish had a small school facility and the necessities needed to build the foundation for a new educational establishment.
 In 1993, the school served 14 incoming sixth graders.
 And like other Nativity schools, it started its school year with a summer camp, which combined learning, prayer and typical summer camp fun.

 The school continued to grow, adding more students to its rolls, and increasing staff, benefactors and supporters.
 With each year brought more success, and more students leading to a need for a new facility.
 In 2004, Nativity Jesuit moved to its current location on South 29th Street, a few miles west of St. Patrick’s.
 The new school provided a modern and spacious setting to educate and guide Milwaukee Latino boys as they prepare for their futures.

 In 2013, Nativity celebrated its 20th Anniversary honoring Larry Siewert, co-founder and director of graduate support as he retired.